hewanz00/hewanz00/README.md

-## Hello 👋
+## Hello 💫
 I'm Hewan - nice to meet you :)

-I started learning to code in 2022 (on and off)
-I'm currently working on developing my Python skills
+I started learning to code in 2022 (on and off), and I'm currently working on developing my Python skills

 <details>